roger-that-dev/nerd-athletic-blog/static/about/index.md

 ### The Python Whisperer

 I'm not just a Python developer—I'm a Python whisperer.
 I can make sense of tracebacks that would make lesser developers cry.
 My superpower?
-Turning "it works on my machine" into "it works on your machine too, probably."
+Turning "it works on my machine" into "it works on your machine too, probably."[^1]

 ### Why Python?